ipgdbali/c-data-structure/README.md

 # C Data Structure

 This is my implementation of data structures using C Programming Language.<br/>
-Run make to build projects.<br/>
+It's been build and tested by me on my PC (5.2.8-arch1-1-ARCH #1 SMP PREEMPT x86_64 GNU/Linux) Run make to build projects.<br/>
 Then you will have 2 build version : debug and release<br/>
 Debug has -c options to include symbol inside binary.<br/>